 We talk frankly about the absolute necessity of coming clean with his wife.
 He has hurt her in many ways and he owes her the truth.
 We explain our position that we believe a man needs to confess the breadth and depth of his sexual sins against her, but that he should not burden her with specific details.
 The reason for full disclosure is, if there is going to be true intimacy, there must first be forgiveness and that forgiveness must be complete.
 After all, if you owed someone $10,000 but they were misinformed and only thought it was $1,000, then even if they said, “I forgive your debt against me,” you would know there was still $9,000 outstanding.
 If down the road, they learned of the additional debt, they would most certainly feel betrayed.
 This is how most wives feel when they forgive their husbands only to discover later they had only forgiven the tip of the ice berg.

 We then explain that while this “full disclosure” is essential, it cannot happen today.
 The reason is the husband needs some time to work through his own history to clearly see the depth of his sin and the damage he has done.
 The wife also needs to do some preparation work that we describe in our “Disclosure Process” page.

 Phone & Web Support

 If you are outside our area and would like to schedule a phone or web video appointment with Darrell Brazell, director of recovery ministries, or his wife, Debbie Brazell, director of women’s ministry, or Stephanie Bessent, a wives’ coach, please use the form below to send them a message.
-They are available on a limited basis and suggested donation guidelines are in the Intake Documents.
-You are welcome to request a time even if you are not able to donate, but we ask you understand their time limitations and prayerfully consider supporting New Hope Recovery Ministries.
+They are available on a limited basis and suggested donation guidelines are in the Intake Documents (click on box on main page) You are welcome to request a time even if you are not able to donate, but we ask you understand their time limitations and prayerfully consider supporting New Hope Recovery Ministries.